fau-fablab/FabLabKasse/README.md

 # Getting started

+Please checkout the repository recursively since it contains submodules:

+`git clone --recursive git@github.com:fau-fablab/FabLabKasse.git`

+If you want to test on a VM, take a look at Vagrant.README.md on how to automatically set up a Virtualbox VM for testing.

 See INSTALLING for detailed instructions on how to install the required dependencies.
 You can skip the configuration stuff for later.

-Please checkout the repository recursively since it contains submodules:

-`git clone --recursive git@github.com:fau-fablab/FabLabKasse.git`

 Then, for the first try, you can just do: